NotXia/cs50-ai/project_5/traffic/README.md

 The resulting model had an accuracy of 97.7% on training set and 91.8% on testing set, quite similar to `model1.*`.

 ### Model 2.1
-Now that the neural network has more hidden layer nodes, I tried to put drop out back.
+Now that the neural network has more nodes in the hidden layer, I tried to put drop out back.
 ```
 tf.keras.layers.Conv2D(32, (3, 3), activation="relu", input_shape=(IMG_WIDTH, IMG_HEIGHT, 3)),